LV-Luzzatto/active_tomography/README.md

  The code creates the output file `temporal_gapsize.txt`, that contains the average temporal gap-size statistics $g_t(s_t)$ for the specified particles across the selected snapshots.

- > **NOTE.** Numba is used to speed up the code, which requires that some data types be specified for the purpose of memory allocation.
+ > **NOTE.** Numba is used to speed up the code, which requires some data types to be specified for the purpose of memory allocation.
 The chosen data types (e.g. int64, uint32, bool, etc.) might have to be modified to suit larger/smaller numbers of particles.